Jamnic98/loose-change-calculator/README.md

 <!-- How to install the program -->
 ## Installation
-To install the app, double click the zip file and extract the executable before running.
+To install the app, double click the zip file, save it and then extract the executable before running.

 [Loose Change Calculator.zip](https://github.com/Jamnic98/scrabble-scorekeeper/files/5503298/Loose.Change.Calculator.zip)